-Meeting Monday, 8 p. m., at 26 ing Tuesday, 8:30 p. m., at Wounders, and Tuesday, 8:30 p. m., at Wounders, 8:3 FREIHEIT EDITOR OPENS WORKERS SCHOOL FORUM Talks on 5 Year Plan November 10 The pressing demands for the opening of this year's forum at the Workers School made by hundreds of comrades and sympathizers has finally been satisfied with the definite announcement of the first lecture, to be given Sunday, Nov.
-10, at 8 p. m. at 26 Union Square.
-In view of the intense and universal interest in the subject, we have arranged to have M. J. Olgin, editor of the "Morning Freiheit," talk on the "Five Year Plan in the Soviet Union."
+Election rally Monday, 8 p. m.. in the auditorium of the Cooperative Colony.
+J. Poyntz, B. Gold, R. Wortis, and other speakers.
+FREIHEIT EDITOR OPENS WORKERS "ARSENAL" SCHOOL FORUM Talks on 5 Year Plan November 10 The pressing demands for the pening of this year's forum at the Workers School made by hundreds of comrades and sympathizers has finally been satisfied with the definite announcement of the first lecture, to be given Sunday, Nov.
+10 at 8 p. m. at 26 Union Square.
+In view of the intense and uni- Unit 2F.
+Section 3.
+Educational meeting Monday, 6:30 m., at 1179 Broadway.
+Subject, the Struggle in Gastonia"; speaker, Com. editor of the "Morning Freiheit," versal interest in the subject, we editor of the "Morning Freiheit," talk on the "Five Year Plan in the Soviet Union."
 The second lecture on Nov.
 17, entitled "New Methods of Class Struggle," will be given by Wm.
 Z. Foster, national secretary of the T. U. U. L. Considering the raging conflicts in the South, the terrific reign of murder and terror gripping many workers' leaders, the subject promises to be stimulating and instructive.
 On Nov.
-24, Max Bedacht will talk on "Labor Gov-349 ernments" with heavy emphasis on the Social Democratic British "Labor Regime."
+24, Max Brownsville Membership Meet.
+Next meeting of East New York Unit, Section 8.
+Wednesday at 349 Pradford St. All meetings of unit is reaffer to be held on Wednesday in the Social Democratic British "Labor Regime."
 In Philadelphia, the Workers School Forum which was opened by M. J. Olgin was jammed full to capacity, hundreds being turned away.
 On Dec.
 1, a critic of distinction on thed subject of Art, Louis Lozowick, will discuss with his audience the subject of "The Proletariat and its Relation to Art."
 The final lecture of the series will be given on Dec.
 8 by Scott Nearing, the noted educator.
-His topic will be "Revolutionary Perspectivess in the Near East."
-Considering the many squabbling imperial lackeys parading about in the cloak of Sun Yet Sen, and the state of chaos into which China particularly is now placed, this subject is bound to be of interest to everybody.
-Down with the "Labor" Imperialism of the MacDonald Government, which continues the Tory preparations for war against the USSR-Down with its imperialist colonial For Full Social, Racial, Political Equality for Negroes! munist!
+His topic will be "Revolutionary Perspectivess in Considering the the Near East." many squabbling imperial lackeys Meets at 235 W. 129th St. Wednesday, instead of Tuesday.
+Discussion of Plenum.
+District speaker. into which China particularly is now placed, this subject is bound to Down with the "Labor" Imperial-ism of the MacDonald Government, which continues the Tory prepara-tions for war against the USSR- Down with its imperialist colonial policy!
+For Full Social, Racial, Political Equality for Negroes: Vote Com-munist: Apply N. T. W. U., 104 5th Ave., Segall, Greenblat, Balinoff.
+Prolesstudeounell.
+Theatrical and Art Workers.